kdog1425/blog-posts/README.md

 * How to run tests
 rake test

-I put in one functional test, and a few other testing ideas in the commenting below it.
+I put in one functional test, and a few other testing ideas for an app with a bit more functianality in the commenting below it.

 ### Who do I talk to? ###
 khenprice@gmail.com